ivigns/mipt-cis-networks/README.md

 # mipt-kis-networks
-Repository with homeworks for MIPT Networks course.
+Repository with homeworks for MIPT Networks course